tradovic/blog/_posts/2019-12-13-add-text-on-image.md

 The above code writes “Psili Ammos - Thassos” text to the existing image called psili_ammos-out.jpg

-To create new blank white image and then add the black text to it, let change a little bit
+To create new blank violet image and then add the text to it, let change a little bit

 ```python
 from PIL import Image